-SASC is keen to support renewable energy projects that lead to enhanced social outcomes as well as environmental benefits.
-We believe that the Solar Options for Schools' approach, with the potential for savings on bills as well as benefiting from surplus income, delivers on this and we're keen to explore how we might be able to support the organisation as its grows.
+"SASC is keen to support renewable energy projects that lead to enhanced social outcomes as well as environmental benefits.
+We believe that the Solar Options for Schools' approach, with the potential for savings on bills as well as benefiting from surplus income, delivers on this and we're keen to explore how we might be able to support the organisation as its grow"

+Jonathan Hick

-Jonathan Hick Investmant Manager at Social and Sustainable Capital
+Investment Manager at Social and Sustainable Capital

-What equipment do you use?
+What equipment is used?